poroh/tagged-types/README.md

 ### Feature `provide_permissive`

-Provides `Permissive` trait that automatically implements all defined traits for `T` type.
+Provides `Permissive` trait that automatically implements all defined traits for `T` type except `Deref`. `Deref` is considered as footgun.
+But you still can opt-in to it by adding `ImplementDeref` marker trait to `T`.

 ### Feature `provide_derive`